InNickF/nuxtjs-scaffolding/README.md

 1. Docker image: There is a production docker image inside `./app` folder (`./app/Dockerfile`) to build it and run it with any container orchestration software (Like K8s) and our recommendation is create a CD pipelines to do this.

-2. Go to `./app` folder and follow the official NextJS [deploy documentation](https://nuxtjs.org/docs/get-started/commands/#production-deployment) for manually deploy.
+2. Go to `./app` folder and follow the official NuxtJS [deploy documentation](https://nuxtjs.org/docs/get-started/commands/#production-deployment) for manually deploy.

 ## Authors